What is special about this course?

 The course has 80 hrs of tuition which you are required to attend.

-The course will start in mid August each year and is available at all our college centres.
+The course will start in mid August each year.

 Costs include tutored sessions, assessments and certification at the end of the course.
 Learners will be expected to purchase, or borrow from a library, their own texts.

 A Fee Waiver or funding of up to £200 could be available to help with payment of course fees, depending on your personal circumstances.